apache/iotdb/docs/Documentation/SystemDesign/5-DataQuery/5-GroupByQuery.md

 ```

 ## Aggregated query with value filter
-The downsampling query logic with value filtering conditions is mainly in the GroupByWithValueFilterDataSet class, which inherits GroupByEngineDataSet.
+The downsampling query logic with value filtering conditions is mainly in the `GroupByWithValueFilterDataSet` class, which inherits `GroupByEngineDataSet`.

 This class has the following key fields:
 * private List<IReaderByTimestamp> allDataReaderList